Mountshannon House

 Mountshannon House was a large mansion in Lisnagry, near Castleconnell, County Limerick, built in the mid-18th century.
-It was the home of John FitzGibbon, 1st Earl of Clare.
+It was the home of the 1st Earl of Clare, Lord Chancellor of Ireland 1789-1802.
 It was burnt down during the Anglo-Irish war in 1920.
 Today it is mostly a ruin.

 History

 The house was built sometime in the mid-18th century, and was first occupied around 1750.
-It was subsequently purchased by John FitzGibbon, who descendants were later to become the Earls of Clare.
+It was subsequently purchased by John FitzGibbon (c.
+1708-1780), whose descendants were later to become the Earls of Clare in the Peerage of Ireland.
 The estate covered 900 acre of land, being bounded to the south by the Mulkear River, the Shannon to the west, and extending some 2 and a half miles along the main Limerick to Castleconnell road from Annacotty to Newgarden.
 Many parts of the boundary wall still exist today, on the modern Mountshannon road.